NRiess/Prediction-of-Muscle-Activation/README.md

 Then, a dense neural network or/and an LSTM network can be trained.

 3. Evaluation and evaluation of the result
 The model will be evalated with eval_models which is located in "functions.py".
 The command model.evaluate() returns an array having the structure ['loss', 'mean_squared_error', 'mean_absolute_error'].
 So can focus on analyzing differen error measures.
 The error measure will be saved with addtionaly information concerning the computation time and without in a *.txt file.
 Furthermore, the network architectures will be saved as *.png files.
+Subsequently, the mean absolute errors (mae) of the sorted validation data will be plotted for different angle intervals.
+Additionally, the mae is plotted for each muscle and angle range individually.

+# Outlook
+In a long ran, the neural network will be implemented in a Hololens application to visualize the muscle activation of an opposed person.
+It can than be used, for example, for the education of psychotherapists.